 What is a freeze-dried pet food diet?

 Freeze drying is a low temperature dehydration process.
 You freeze the food, lowering pressure, then remove the ice before it solidifies.
-This process contrasts dehydration by most conventional methods evaporating water from the food using heat.
+By contrast, dehydration evaporates water from the food using heat.

 Because of the low temperatures, the quality of the rehydrated food is excellent!
 The food even maintains its original shape.